 He attended the Glenn Murcutt Master Class in Australia in 2005 and he also completed a postgraduate MPhil degree in Sustainable Development Planning and Management at the University of Stellenbosch.
-His research interests include architectural history and temporality, technology and design-build practices.
-Mike co-convenes the third year Design and Theory course and the second year Technology course in the BAS programme at the University of Cape Town’s School of Architecture, Planning & Geomatics.
-He has also been the project leader for the school’s annual Imizamo Yethu design-build project for the past five years.
+His research interests include the relationship between contemporary and traditional techniques in the making of architecture, temporality, technology and design-build practices.
+Mike co-convenes the Adapt!
+Design Research Studio in the BAS Honours and MArch (Prof) programmes, and the second year Technology course in the BAS programme at the University of Cape Town’s School of Architecture, Planning & Geomatics.
+He was also the project leader for the school’s annual Imizamo Yethu design-build project from 2012 – 2017.

 Phone: +27 (0)21 650 2372

 Fax: +27 (0)21 650 2383